kbumsik/opus-media-recorder/README.md

 ## How to build

-1. To build from the source, you need [Emscripten](https://github.com/kripken/emscripten) version 1.38.25, [NPM](https://www.npmjs.com/), [npx](https://www.npmjs.com/package/npx), Python 2.7 or higher, and basic C program build systems such as [GNU Make](https://www.gnu.org/software/make/).
-Environment variable `$EMSCRIPEN` must be set in order to build.
+1. To build from the source, you need [Emscripten](https://github.com/kripken/emscripten), [yarn](https://yarnpkg.com), Python 2.7 or higher, and basic C program build systems such as [GNU Make](https://www.gnu.org/software/make/).

-2. `npm install` to install JavaScript dependencies.
+2. `yarn install` to install JavaScript dependencies.

-3. `npm run build` to build. `npm run build:production` to build files for distribution.
+3. `yarn run build` to build. `yarn run build:production` to build files for distribution.

-4. `npm run serve` to run a test web server locally.
+4. `yarn run serve` to run a test web server locally.
 Default URL is `https://localhost:9000` (It has to be HTTPS).
-You might have to change the `src` path of `<script>` at the bottom of `docs/index.html` to test it correctly (I'm finding a way to automate this.)
+You might have to change `DEV_SERVER_URL` and `DEV_SERVER_PORT` to change the address of the local test server.

-5. `npm run clean` to clean up build files.
+5. `yarn run clean` to clean up build files.